Episode 281

 Yogaraj Jayaprakasam 22:56

 Great question.
-First of all, as many of the audience who knows the expert know, data driven marketing is one of our high growth business units, we are dealing with billions of data elements, their source through hundreds of data sources, and where we have been already applying machine learning and artificial intelligence for many, many years already.
+First of all, as many of the audience who knows Deluxe know, data driven marketing is one of our high growth business units.
+We are dealing with billions of data elements, their source through hundreds of data sources, and where we have been already applying machine learning and artificial intelligence for many, many years already.
 Because the targeted marketing that we delivered to financial services, it’s all combined with the power of machine learning, but mostly in the marketing area.
 But now what we are starting to do is take advantage of the technology assets we’ve built to start to source the receivables data, and leveraging more deterministic machine learning to do the matching of the invoice codes and things like that.
 So that’s all the areas right now we are using machine learning.
 But when it comes to generate AI, given all the risks that we talked about, we are in the process of rolling out co pilot like capabilities to roughly about 1000 of our employees in different categories.
 For example, half of that is development engineers.
 So when you’re modernizing technology code, you no longer have to just do human driven modernization you can apply copilot that actually picks up old code gives you a recommendation on the new codes, etc. So that’s a real use case for us honestly, because someone we all suffer with this old mainframe programmers who are depleting and we still have mainframe systems running.
 So how do you manage those systems when you’re in your population do not want to work on the mainframes as an example.
 So I see a lot of potential in that area as well as other copilot like work that summarizes your customer report root cause analysis and things like that.
 It’s paramount that we are also starting is what the industry would call it as deploying your own private model.
 So you can take the large language model to deploy it for your within your own company and train it with your own data.
-So, there is a process called rag retrieval Augmon generator that is basically to retrain the model with your own data.
+So, there is a process called RAG: retrieval-augmented generation that is basically to retrain the model with your own data.
 We are starting to play with that to see what is the potential there.
 As I stated for the general listeners, we are applying the same thing, the low risk is help someone to learn something faster, or help someone to do their writing like job faster.
-And that falls into the copilot like example, as well as we’re forever engineers, we are starting to roll out that capability slowly moving into can we summarize the exceptions?
+And that falls into the copilot like example, as well as for fellow engineers, we are starting to roll out that capability slowly moving into can we summarize the exceptions?
 Can we summarize the training manual so people can learn about the new system we are building so the end user can benefit from that.
 And the last stroke would be can we really have our own Deluxe GPT equivalent, that can start to help us with the way we can interact.
 So that the third step I think is going to be a longer process, the foundational work already started, we first have to believe that what we are doing is one going to be dependable because as you stated, generate a response every time you asked the same question, it can give you a different answer.
-In finance, you can give different answer you need to be consistent every time you give an answer.
+In finance, you can’t give different answer, you need to be consistent every time you give an answer.
 So creating all those frameworks to create failproof answer is basically where we are focused on.

 Craig Jeffery 26:29

-That was really interesting to see what you’re doing in your roadmap for the use of AI.
-And you know, as you described, the locks being a data company, you think back to the history, I can’t remember how old the locks is, but it’s well over 100 years old 100 A dad’s to be precise.
 Yeah, people knew it from checks back way long ago.
 I mean, you still do checks, but that was a, it was, you know, a paper item with ink on it and sent out and now it’s a data company.
 You know, do you think of it as more of a data company?
 Or do you think of it more of a analysis company?
 Because you have data?
 And now you’re gonna be doing analysis?
 Is that going to change?
 Or is it the, the combination of the power of of information and the ability to analyze it and learn from it.

-Yogaraj Jayaprakasam 27:15
+Yogaraj Jayaprakasam 27:14

 We think of ourselves as payments and data company payment is our primary focus.
 And data data is everywhere.
 So we we want to combine the power of payments and data, both in offering data driven solution as well as offering payments solution.
-So we recently launched this new platform called receivables, 360.
-Plus, fundamentally, we believe that to be a data product more than a payment product, because all we are doing is taking massive amount of payments data, applying additional complex complex machine learning automation, to start to make the life of treasurer and Treasury teams easier and simpler.
+So we recently launched this new platform called Receivables 360 Plus.
+Fundamentally, we believe that to be a data product more than a payment product, because all we are doing is taking massive amount of payments data, applying additional complex complex machine learning automation, to start to make the life of treasurer and Treasury teams easier and simpler.
 So we consider ourselves as a payments and data company.

 Craig Jeffery 27:57

 That’s a great, great explanation.
-It’s just like when you’re getting hit, you move to rideshare as opposed to a cab.
+It’s just like when you’re getting, and you move to rideshare as opposed to a cab.
 And there’s no longer all that the headaches of making the payment on that.
 It’s it’s now yours.
 It’s just about the ride and experience.
 And the actual transfer of value becomes less.
 And so I mean, that’s somewhat what I would have heard you saying.

 Yogaraj Jayaprakasam 28:21